 The Historic and Architectural Resources element (Chapter V.3) of the 1995 General Plan discusses cultural and historic resources within the City of Ukiah.
 Specifically, this element discusses both historical residential and commercial buildings.
 Regarding privately owned commercial buildings it states, "The General Plan needs to provide a balance between the preservation of historic and archeological sites for future study and analysis and the demands for current growth and development.
 Project design and other features of development flexibility can provide the needed protection while still preserving property rights.
 The purpose of this element is to establish the criteria for this balance."
 Section 3.04.02 provides goals and policies related to preservation of commercial buildings identified as historic on Figure V.3-EE.
 The buildings proposed for demolition are not identified in this figure.
 The General Plan also states that "Situations may occur when an historic building, or a building with historic value, may need to be demolished for any number of reasons.
 With many historic resources, it may be appropriate to "mitigate" removal by photographing and recording as much information as is known about the site."
-As noted in Section V.5, Cultural Resources, the Project proposes photo documentation and an educational plaque to be erected on-site to acknowledge its historic significance related to the 1917 fire, consistent with this General Plan statement.
+As noted in Section V.5, Cultural Resources, the Project proposes photo documentation and salvaging existing metal clad material and incorporating at least a portion of it into the design of future new development-educational plaque to be erected on-site to acknowledge its historic significance related to the 1917 fire. consistent with this General Plan statement.

 One of the main purposes of the Downtown Zoning Code (contained within Article 18 of the City's Zoning Code) is to create an urban environment that implements and fulfills the objectives and strategies of the General Plan to facilitate the coexistence of a wide range of mixed uses in close proximity within a downtown urban environment.
 The UC zoning designation allows for higher density residential and mixed-use buildings that may accommodate retail, office, services, local and regional civic uses, and residential uses.
 The Downtown Zoning Code does not contain regulations pertaining to demolition, with the exception of requiring City Council approval to demolish buildings older than 50 years old, in accordance with Ukiah City Code Section 3016.
 As noted in Section V.5, Cultural Resources, per Ukiah City Code Section 3016(b), buildings over 50 years old proposed for demolition that do not meet the exemption criteria of being either an immediate safety hazard, or an accessory building that is not listed on the local historic inventory, shall be reviewed for their historic or architectural significance.
 Because the buildings do not meet the exemption criteria noted within the code, on December 28, 2021, the City's Demolition Review Committee reviewed the Project and voted to recommend demolition of both buildings to the City Council.
-This Initial Study is intended to analyze the impacts associated with demolition of the buildings, in accordance with CEQA.
-The Demolition Permit, together with this Initial Study, will be reviewed by City Council for final consideration.
+However, as previously noted, at the May 4, 2022 City Council meeting, Council determined that the 101 South Main Street building qualifies as historic under UCC 3016.
+See Summary of Findings and Cultural Resources Sections for information updated as a result of the May 4, 2022 and May 18, 2022 City Council meetings.